Are you trying to learn how to start an eCommerce business in 2026?

 Choosing the Right eCommerce Platform

 The foundation of your online store begins with selecting an appropriate eCommerce platform.
-This decision affects everything from your store’s functionality to long-term growth potential.
+This decision affects everything from your store’s website functionality to long-term growth potential.

 When evaluating platforms, focus on these key criteria: